Esdon/learngit/readme.txt

-Git is a distributed free software.
+git is a distributed free software.
 Git is free software distributed under the GPL.
 Begin to use git&giihub.
-Creating a new branch is quick.
+Creating a new branch is quick & simple.
 Creating new Branch.